sjdv1982/seamless-tools/README.md

 - local-with-generic.yaml.
 In addition, all other transformations (Python, compiled, conda environment) are executed inside the rpbs/seamless-minimal Docker image.
 It requires that `seamless-conda-env-export /tmp/SEAMLESS-MINIMAL` has been run first.
 Temporary conda environments are cached in `/tmp/JOBLESS-CONDA-ENV` (this dir must exist).

-- local-with-generic-singularity.
+- local-with-generic-singularity.yaml.
 For the rpbs/seamless-minimal image, Singularity (must be installed) is used instead of Docker.
 It requires SEAMLESS_TOOLS_DIR to be defined (pointing to this Git repo).
 In addition, it requires SEAMLESS_MINIMAL_SINGULARITY_IMAGE to be defined and pointing to the seamless-minimal .sif file: see `seamless-cli-singularity/README.md` for instructions on how to generate it.

 ### Test suite